Kitaema Cave Tombs

 The Kitaema Cave Tombs (北江間横穴群, Kitaema Yokoana-kofun gun) is an archaeological site containing the ruins of a final Kofun period to early Nara period necropolis in what is now part of the city of Izunokuni, Shizuoka, in the Tōkai region of Japan.
-The site was designated a National Historic Site of Japan in 1976, wth the area under protection expanded in 1985.
+The site was designated a National Historic Site of Japan in 1976, with the area under protection expanded in 1985.

 Overview

 The Kitaema site is north of the city center of Izunokuni on the banks of the Kano River.
 The site consists of ten corridor-type kofun (横穴式石室, yokoana-shiki sekishitsu) with burial chambers excavated into the side of a tuff hill to the west (the "Daishiyama group") and a second set of more than 40 tombs to the east (the "Daihoku" group), and includes stone house-shaped sarcophagus made from hollowed-out stone.
 The largest of these cave tombs extends 6.5 m into the hillside, but the average is 1 to 3 m, with a height of approximately 1 m.
 The graves indicate a period of transition between burial and cremation.

 One grave contained a 1200-year-old stone coffin shaped like a house and inscribed "Wakato-nari", which was presumably the name of the person associated with the tomb.
 This coffin was designated a National Important Cultural Property in 1993.
 The National Historic Site designation was expanded due to additional finds in 1985.

 The site is approximately 15 minutes by foot from Izu Hakone Railway's Izu-Nagaoka Station.